 - namespace: bookinfo

 Adding the asterisk (*) enables the namespace sameness, which means that the namespace is onboarded on all the worker clusters of that slice.
-The namespace is created if it does not exist on the worker cluster.

 To know more on parameters, see namespace isolation profile parameters.
 This configuration ensures that all the application deployments from that namespace are onboarded automatically on to the slice.